atlasxomics/ATX_epigenomics/analysis/README.md

       ```
 Regrettably, we have found these packages are susceptible to compatibility issues.
 To facilitate code
 reproducability, we created an [renv](https://rstudio.github.io/renv/articles/renv.html) for this tutorial.
-> Since this tutorial was written, SeuratV5 has been released.
-This version is incompatible with the code in this
-> tutorial.
-We are working on an updated tutorial for SeuratV5.

 ### Instructions for renv
 1. Clone this repository, open RStudio, and set your working directory to `ATX_epigenomics